NeikiDev/DocsNeikiDev/public/analyze/generate-report-single-hash.md

 # Generate an Full report of one single Hash

-You can use that Short link to share this guide: [link.neiki.dev/GenerateReport](https://link.neiki.dev/GenerateReport)
+:link: You can use that Short link to share this guide: [link.neiki.dev/GenerateReport](https://link.neiki.dev/GenerateReport) :link:

 ## How does it work